 Where The Money Goes, And Where It Stretches

 A $5M budget can still buy a highly desirable Nantucket property, but it requires more strategy than it once did.
-In the current market, that budget often places buyers in a competitive segment where the decision is less about finding “the biggest house” and more about identifying the right combination of location, lifestyle, condition, and long-term value.
+In the current market, that budget often places buyers in a competitive segment where the decision is less about finding “the perfect house” and more about identifying the right combination of location, lifestyle, condition, and long-term value.

 For some buyers, $5M may mean a charming home in Town with walkability to restaurants, shops, ferries, and summer activity.
 For others, it may mean more privacy, larger outdoor space, or newer construction outside the historic core.
-For buyers considering seasonal use and Nantucket rental potential the best choice may be different again: bedroom count, layout, pool potential, beach access, parking, and ease of summer living may matter as much as architectural style
+For buyers considering seasonal use and Nantucket rental potential the best choice may be different again: bedroom count, layout, pool potential, beach access, and ease of summer living may matter as much as architectural style

 Bernadette often helps buyers look beyond the headline price.
 At this level, the real value is not always obvious from the listing photos.
 Two properties can be priced similarly but offer very different ownership experiences.
 One may be move-in ready but limited in expansion potential.
 Another may need work but sit in a location that is difficult to replicate.
 A third may appear expensive on paper but offer strong rental appeal, better flow, or a more complete lifestyle package.